lucidrains/nuwa-pytorch/README.md

 - [ ] add audio transformer, and build audio / video nearby cross attention
 - [ ] add some autotrainer that takes care of the alternating updates of discriminator and VQVAE generator
 - [ ] allow for variable lengthed videos in sparse 3dna non-causal attention
-- [ ] support kernel sizes different along each dimension for sparse 3dna
 - [ ] Triton kernel for 3dna attention
 - [ ] offer a colab with moving mnist example, conditioned on present digits
 - [ ] rotary embeddings for encoder